Menu Icon

 Expectant management

-Expectant management involves waiting 7-14 days for the pregnancy tissues to pass spontaneously.
-At 8 weeks gestation, expectant management has an approximately 80 percent success rate.xxxvi Success of expectant management may be slightly lower in the case of anembryonic pregnancies, around 70-75 percent.xxxvii,xxxviii,xxxix The benefit of expectant management is that patients can pass the pregnancy in the comfort of their own home and can avoid medications or invasive procedures.
-The downside to expectant management is that timing of passage of the pregnancy is hard to predict and 20-30 percent of women will not pass the tissue on their own.
+Expectant management involves waiting seven to 14 days for the pregnancy tissues to pass spontaneously.
+At eight weeks' gestation, expectant management has an approximately 80 percent success rate.xxxviii Success of expectant management may be slightly lower in the case of anembryonic pregnancies (where no embryo is seen) at around 70 to 75 percent.xxxix,xl,xli The benefit of expectant management is that patients can pass the pregnancy in the comfort of their homes and can avoid medications or invasive procedures.
+The downside to expectant management is that the timing of the passed tissue is hard to predict.

-If the patient prefers medication as an option for miscarriage treatment, or if the patient is not spontaneously passing remaining pregnancy tissue, medication can be prescribed to help accelerate the process.
+If the patient prefers medication as an option for miscarriage treatment, or if the patient is not spontaneously passing the remaining tissue, medication can be prescribed to help accelerate the process.
 Misoprostol, a prostaglandin medication, can be inserted vaginally or taken orally to stimulate uterine contractions and help pass the remaining tissue.
 Mifepristone may also be given with misoprostol to help improve success rates.
-Most patients pass pregnancy tissue within 24 hours of taking misoprostol with/without mifepristone, with most patients experiencing cramping and bleeding in the first 4-6 hours.xl Misoprostol can be re-dosed 24 hours after the first dose if bleeding does not occur.
+Most patients pass pregnancy tissue within 24 hours of taking misoprostol with/without mifepristone, with most patients experiencing cramping and bleeding in the first four to six hours.xlii Misoprostol can be re-dosed 24 hours after the first dose if bleeding does not occur.

 The benefit of medical management is a higher success rate compared to expectant management and the timing of pregnancy passage is more predictable.
-In the first trimester, medical management of miscarriage is successful in 85-90 percent of cases.xli In these cases, patients can avoid surgical intervention.
+In the first trimester, medical management of miscarriage is successful in 85 to 90 percent of cases.xliii In these cases, patients can avoid surgical intervention.
 The downside of medical management is that passing the pregnancy is painful and often takes several hours.
 Additionally, chromosomal testing of pregnancy tissue may not be able to be performed unless the patient brings the pregnancy tissue into the office.

 Surgical management

 Surgical procedures can also be performed to treat miscarriage.
-The most commonly used procedure for this purpose is dilation and curettage (D&C).
+The most used procedure for this purpose is dilation and curettage (D&C).
 During a D&C, the cervix is dilated, and the contents of the uterus are removed with a suction catheter and small instrument known as a curette.
-This is done under sedation or general anesthesia.xlii The benefits of D&C are a high success rate (approaching 99 percent) and the lack of pain given the procedure is done under anesthesia.xliii Additionally, the procedure is quick (less than an hour), and pregnancy tissue can be sent for genetic testing.
-The downsides of a D&C include the need for a procedure in the operating room, risks of anesthesia (although low), and the rare risks of surgical complications such as bleeding, infection, uterine perforation, and uterine scarring.xliv
+This process is completed under sedation or general anesthesia.xliv The benefits of D&C are a high success rate (approaching 99 percent) and lack of pain given that the procedure is done under anesthesia.xlv Additionally, the process is quick (less than an hour), and pregnancy tissue can be sent for genetic testing.
+The downsides of a D&C include the need for a procedure in the operating room, risks of anesthesia (although low), and the rare risks of surgical complications such as bleeding, infection, uterine perforation, and uterine scarring.xlvi

 Dilation and curettage

-If pregnancy loss occurs in the second trimester (after 12 weeks), the procedure utilized to treat the miscarriage is called a dilation and evacuation (D&E).
-D&E is similar to a D&C but can take longer, requires different instruments, and has slightly increased surgical risks.xlv
+If pregnancy loss occurs in the second trimester (after 12 weeks), the procedure used to treat the miscarriage is called dilation and evacuation (D&E).
+D&E is similar to D&C, but can take longer, requires different instruments, and has slightly increased surgical risks.xlvii

 What to expect after a miscarriage?

-Miscarriage can be a distressing event for pregnant women, and approximately 20 percent of women who experience a miscarriage develop depression or anxiety.
-Patients experiencing mood changes following a miscarriage should be seen by a doctor, who can provide counseling, referral for therapy, or medication.xlvi
+Miscarriage can be a distressing event for pregnant individuals, and approximately 20 percent of people who experience a miscarriage develop depression or anxiety.
+Patients experiencing mood changes following a miscarriage should be seen by a doctor, who can provide counseling, referral for therapy, or medication.xlviii

-Patients with certain blood types may require special medication following a miscarriage; this is one reason that maternal blood type is routinely assessed in patients who are miscarrying.
-Patients with blood types that are rhesus negative require a medication called RhoGam (Rh immunoglobulin) to help prevent complications in future pregnancies.xlvii If Rhogam is not given, patients can develop antibodies which can attack fetal red blood cells in future pregnancies, leading to the pregnancy complication of fetal anemia.
+Patients with certain blood types may require special medication following a miscarriage, which is one reason that maternal blood type is routinely assessed in patients who are miscarrying.
+Patients with blood types that are rhesus negative require a medication called RhoGAM (Rh immunoglobulin) to help prevent complications in future pregnancies.xlix If RhoGAM is not given, patients can develop antibodies that can attack fetal red blood cells in future pregnancies, leading to the pregnancy complication of fetal anemia.

 When to start trying again after miscarriage?

-Deciding when to start trying to conceive after experiencing miscarriage is a highly personal decision that depends on a number of physical and emotional factors.
+Deciding when to start trying to conceive after experiencing miscarriage is a personal decision that depends on many physical and emotional factors.

 A 2018 study followed 514 female patients who had recently miscarried.
-The researchers found that women who conceived within three months of their previous miscarriage had a lower chance of miscarrying (7.3 percent) compared to those who conceived 6-18 months later (22.1 percent).xlviii This study suggests that, generally speaking, there are no physical contraindications to trying to conceive again soon after miscarriage.
+The researchers found that individuals who conceived within three months of their previous miscarriage had a lower chance of miscarrying (7.3 percent) compared to those who conceived six to 18 months later (22.1 percent).l This study suggests that, generally, there are no physical contraindications to trying to conceive again soon after miscarriage.

-Given the potential impact of miscarriage on mental health, it is important to consider emotional readiness to conceive again in addition to physical readiness.xlix
+Given the potential impact of miscarriage on mental health, it is important to consider emotional readiness to conceive again in addition to physical readiness.li

 Conclusion

-Experiencing a miscarriage can be disappointing and traumatic but is quite common.
-For those hoping to have a subsequent viable pregnancy, the risk of recurrent miscarriage is low.
-Women can attempt to conceive again shortly after a miscarriage if the loss was uncomplicated, although individual factors regarding physical and mental wellbeing must be taken into consideration prior to attempting conception again.
-Anyone concerned about a pregnancy loss or who is thinking about conceiving again after a pregnancy loss should speak with her doctor to determine appropriate treatment.
+Though miscarriage is relatively common, it can be a disappointing and traumatic experience.
+Thankfully, for anyone hoping to have a subsequent viable pregnancy, the risk of recurrent miscarriage is low.
+Individuals can attempt to conceive again shortly after a miscarriage if the loss was uncomplicated, although individual factors regarding physical and mental wellbeing must be taken into consideration prior to attempting conception again.
+Anyone who is concerned about pregnancy loss or is thinking about conceiving again after miscarriage should speak with a doctor to determine appropriate treatment.

 i Dugas, C., & Slane, V. H. (2021).
 Miscarriage.
 StatPearls. https://www.ncbi.nlm.nih.gov/books/NBK532992/